SeanHwangG/test/database.md

 {% endtab %}
 {% endtabs %}

+## Replication

+* Saving multiple copies of data single copies of data create bottlenecks (tune)

 ## Sharding

 * architecture that partitions data by key ranges, distributes data among two or more database instances
 * [+] enables horizontal scaling
 * [-] adds additional programming and operational complexity to your application
-  * If your application is bound by read performance, you can add caches or database replicas.
+  * If your application is bound by read performance, you can add caches or database replicas

 > Term